 Section just after The Wall.

-Roadway surface/Traffic: The roadway is in decent condition at the bottom, with moderate deterioration towards the top.
+Roadway surface and traffic: The roadway is in decent condition at the bottom, with moderate deterioration towards the top.
 Caution is required for the decent as the upper portion of the mountain is very steep with rough road, sharp turns and gravel in many locations.
 Traffic over the entire climb is minimal.